ploomber/jupysql-plugin/ui-tests/README.md

 will be opened in your browser at the end of the tests execution; see [Playwright documentation](https://playwright.dev/docs/test-reporters#html-reporter) for configuring that behavior.

+### Noes for writing UI tests

+- If the UI tests fail, check the recording.
+If the video shows that no notebook is opened, it might be that the tests are trying to open a notebook that doesn't exist, this might happen with notebooks in hidden folders
+- If a cell doesn't produce an output and a screenshot is taken, an error is raised

 ## Update the tests snapshots